adolfohermosillo/adolfohermosillo.github.io/README.md

 ## Presentations
 1. **Hermosillo, J. A.** & Fernandez-Lizarraga, E. F. (May, 2024).
-“Constructing Corpora for Interactional Sociopragmatic Research.” _Linguistic Symposium on Romance Languages_, Provo, UT.
-[Slides](https://drive.google.com/file/d/1PwKIfpMDROqyrdXlbtSwr-nMtWcH-g3Z/view?usp=sharing)
+“Constructing Corpora for Interactional Sociopragmatics Research.” _Linguistic Symposium on Romance Languages_, Provo, UT.
 2. **Hermosillo, J. A.** (October, 2023).
 “Toward a Sociopragmatics of Copula + Adjective Constructions in Spanish.” _Hispanic Linguistics Symposium_, Provo, UT.